OpenSignLabs/OpenSign/docs/docs/help/New-Document/request-signatures.md

 <img width="800" alt="request signatures" src="https://github.com/user-attachments/assets/dee17fe8-243b-4113-896a-00424d12ea8a" />

- - **Checkbox**: Once you drop the checkbox widget, a popup will open where you can set the checkbox name and options.
+ - **Checkbox**: The checkbox widget is used to capture input in the form of a checkbox selection.
+Once you drop the checkbox widget, a popup will open where you can set the checkbox name and options.
 Additionally, there are a few options available such as setting the minimum and maximum checks, making the checkbox read-only, and hiding the label.
      - Add Signer/Change Signer: Clicking the first icon on the CheckBox widget allows you to change the signer.
 You can choose from existing signers in the dropdown or add a new signer.
-     - Copy : Clicking on this you can duplicate the image widget.
+     - Copy : Clicking on this you can duplicate the Checkbox widget.
 - **Dropdown**: Once you drop the dropdown widget, a popup will open where you can set the dropdown name and options.
 Additionally, there are a few options available such as setting a default value and marking the dropdown as required or optional.
      - Add Signer/Change Signer: Clicking the first icon on the Dropdown widget allows you to change the signer.
 You can choose from existing signers in the dropdown or add a new signer.
-     - Copy : Clicking on this you can duplicate the image widget.
+     - Copy : Clicking on this you can duplicate the dropdown widget.
- - **Radio button**: Once you drop the radio button widget, a popup will open where you can set the radio button name and options.
+ - **Radio button**: The radio button widget is used to capture input in the form of a radio button selection.
+Once you drop the radio button widget, a popup will open where you can set the radio button name and options.
 Additionally, there are a few options available such as setting a default value, making the radio button read-only, and hiding the label.
      - Add Signer/Change Signer: Clicking the first icon on the Radio button widget allows you to change the signer.
 You can choose from existing signers in the dropdown or add a new signer.
-     - Copy : Clicking on this you can duplicate the image widget.
+     - Copy : Clicking on this you can duplicate the radio button widget.
- - **Image**: After placing the Image widget, you will see the options on the widget such as:
+ - **Image**: The image widget allows signers to upload an image during the signing process.
+After placing the Image widget, you will see the options on the widget such as:
     - Setting icon: By clicking on the option, you can specify whether this widget is mandatory or optional during the document signing.
     - Add Signer/Change Signer: Clicking the first icon on the Image widget allows you to change the signer.
 You can choose from existing signers in the dropdown or add a new signer.
     - Copy : Clicking on this you can duplicate the image widget.
- - **Email**: After placing the email widget, you will see the options on the widget such as:
+ - **Email**: The email widget is used to enter an email address during the signing process.
+It only accepts input in a valid email format.
+If the signer enters invalid text, a validation error will occur, and the document cannot be completed until it's corrected.
+After placing the email widget, you will see the options on the widget such as:
     - Setting icon: By clicking on the option, you can set the color and font.
     - Add Signer/Change Signer: Clicking the first icon on the Email widget allows you to change the signer.
 You can choose from existing signers in the dropdown or add a new signer.
     - Copy : Clicking on this you can duplicate the email widget.